BryanHogan/bryanhogan/src/content/blog/why-we-sleep.md

 description: We spend 1/3rd of our life sleeping.
 But why do we sleep?
 We don't live in a sleep loss epidemic?
 coverImage:
     url: /post-covers/Why-We-Sleep-Book-Post-Cover.svg
-    alt: Minimalistic dipiction of the book Why We Sleep with moon symbol
+    alt: Minimalistic depiction of the book Why We Sleep with moon symbol
     width: 84
     height: 103
 pubDate: 2022-07-15